 What to Do When a Spouse Dies: First Steps

 Losing a spouse is one of the most difficult things a person can go through.
 Alongside the grief, there are practical decisions that arrive quickly — some of which have deadlines.
-This guide covers what most families need to handle, roughly in order of priority.
+This guide covers what most surviving spouses need to handle, roughly in order of priority, so you can focus your energy where it matters most.

 In the first few days